Frequently Asked Questions

 Unlike regular contact lenses, scleral lenses are custom fit to the eye.
 This requires significantly more training on the part of the optometrist, expensive equipment, and multiple visits to achieve the optimal fit.
 In addition to the fitting process, the patient must also be trained on how to properly care, insert, and remove scleral lenses.
 This is why professional fees associated with fitting scleral lenses are higher than traditional contact lenses.

-Dr. Walter Yim at The Pacific Eye Care Scleral Lens Center will be happy to discuss your specific costs and payment options based on your individual needs.
+Dr. Walter Yim at Pacific Eye Care will be happy to discuss your specific costs and payment options based on your individual needs.

 Does Insurance Cover The Costs Of Scleral Lenses?

 Scleral lenses are not automatically covered by vision or medical insurance.
 Though most insurances will reimburse the costs for scleral lenses when medically necessary, the rates and restrictions tend to vary greatly from one vision insurance provider to the next.

 We will be happy to provide assistance in helping you apply insurance benefits to your scleral lenses.
 However, given that insurance policies vary widely, we cannot guarantee how much coverage you will receive from your provider.

 It's important to note that scleral lenses, which are hard lenses, last far longer than soft contact lenses.
 While their costs may be higher, their many benefits and lifespan make it a worthwhile investment.